5 things you’ll learn from your first team leader

 2. Ignorance can kill

-Small unit leadership is the cornerstone of Marine Corps.
+Small unit leadership is the cornerstone of the Marine Corps.
 Lessons learned from urban combat have transformed our Corps into the ‘it must be destroyed overnight’ reputation.
 A private and an officer must be able to call mortars when the need arises.
 Time and time again, across all wars, Marines are masters of combined arms.
 Our pilots in the skies, the lance corporal on the ground, and armored assaults are a testament to our resilience and heritage of those who came before us.

 As a lowly private I could call fire missions.
 When Marines are called to do God’s work there is no excuse why one cannot call a casualty evacuation.
 On leave you met their mothers.
 In garrison we drank together.
 Complacency kills, so does ignorance.
 “I did not know how to do that’ is not an acceptable answer for a Marine to tell a mother, who entrusted you with her son, when you hand her a folded flag.
 Learn you knowledge, boots, we depend on you although seniors will never admit it.